 There are a fair number of resorts, hotels, short-let apartments available for rent in Aruba.
 The houses are usually well equipped with basic amenities and furnished.
 A breakdown of the five best areas in Aruba include:

-- Weather: The winter weather in Aruba will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Aruba will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Aruba you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.